-For complaints containing allegations of childhood sexual assault, the Superintendent or designee shall also indefinitely maintain the following: (Code of Civil Procedure 340.1)
+For complaints containing allegations of childhood sexual assault, the Superintendent or designee shall also indefinitely maintain the following: (Code of Civil Procedures 340.1)

-- 1. A record of the allegation(s). - 2.
+- 1. A record of the allegations(s). - 2.
 A record of the investigation procedures followed. - 3.
-A record of the written determination. - 4.
-A record of the corrective action implemented, if any. - 5.
-A record of any appeals and the outcome of the same. - 6.
-All training materials addressing the prohibition and investigation of childhood sexual assault.
+A record of the written determination. - A record of the corrective action implemented, if any.
+4. - 5.
+A record of any appeals and the outcome of the same. - All training materials addressing the prohibition and investigation of childhood sexual assault.
+6.

-Board Approved:

-October 3, 2024 August 25, 2022 Effective Date: July 22, 2021
+Board Approved: October 3, 2024 July 22, 2021

-Effective Date: July 22, 2021
+Effective Date: September 10, 2020